PowerShell/PSResourceGet/Docs/SavePSResource.md

 ### -Repository

 Specifies one or more repository names to search.
-If not specified, search will only search the highest priority repository.
+If not specified, search will search through all repositories, in order of highest priority, til found in the first repository.

 ```yml
 Type: string[]